 M, EDMG TRN-Unit N, TRN Subfield Sequence Length, and BW subfields contain the values of the corresponding header fields in the EDMG Multistatic Sensing PPDU(#417).

+The Sounding Mode field indicates whether the sounding phase of the coordinated monostatic sensing instance happens in sequential or parallel mode.
+A value of 1 indicates the sequential mode, a value of 0 indicates the parallel mode.
+This field is reserved when the Sensing Type is not set to the Coordinated Monostatic.

 9.3.1.25.6 DMG Sensing Response